-888.909.7403 TOLL FREE 916.550.9488 FAX For business purposes, the common interest development is organized as a nonprofit corporation and its financial model depends on the collection of assessments from homeowners to fund the services and maintain amenities based on the style of home within the community-condominium, cooperative, townhome, or single-family residence.
+For business purposes, the common interest development is organized as a nonprofit corporation and its financial model depends on the collection of assessments from homeowners to fund the services and maintain amenities based on the style of home within the community-condominium, cooperative, townhome, or single-family residence.
 Included in the financial model is the collection of reserve funds for capital expenditures such as roof replacement, stairwell repair, street paving, etc. Common interest developments do not generate revenue for a profit.

-"Consumer debt" is defined as "money, property, or their equivalent, due or owing, or alleged to be due or owing, from a natural person by reason of a consumer credit transaction."
-(Cal.
-Fin.
-Code § 100002(f) (emphasis added).)
-"Consumer credit transaction" is defined as "a transaction between a natural person and another person in which property, services, or money is acquired on credit by that natural person from the other person primarily for personal, family, or household purposes."
-(Cal.
-Fin.
-Code § 100002(e) (emphasis added).)
-Stated alternatively, "there is a consumer credit transaction when the consumer acquires something without paying for it."
-(Gonskos v.
+"[T]here is a consumer credit transaction when the consumer acquires something without paying for it."
+(Gouskos v.
 Aptos Vill.
 Garage (2001) 94 Cal.
 App.
 4th 754, 759 (analyzing the term consumer credit transaction under the Rosenthal Fair Debt Collection Practices Act); see also Davidson v.
 Seterus, Inc. (2018) 21 Cal.
 App.
-5th 283, 296-97 (construing "consumer credit transaction" as "a transaction between a natural person and another person in which property, services or money is acquired without immediate payment and with the promise to pay in the future....").)
+5th 283, 296-97 (construing "consumer"

+credit transaction" as "a transaction between a natural person and another person in which property, services or money is acquired without immediate payment and with the promise to pay in the future....").)
+A homeowner's assessment obligation is not the result of a consumer credit transaction.

 Every California common interest development (i.e., a homeowners association) has an obligation to "levy regular and special assessments sufficient to perform its obligations under the governing documents and [the Davis-Stirling Common Interest Development Act]."
 (Cal.
 Civ.
 Code § 5600.)
 Consequently, every owner within a common interest development has a corresponding duty to pay such assessments "when the assessment is levied by the...association."
 (Diamond Heights Vill.
 Assn. v.
 Financial Freedom Sr. Funding Corp.
 (2011) 196 Cal.
 App.
 4th 290, 300.)
 That is, the obligation to pay assessments becomes due when it is levied by the association.
-Thus, owners are not acquiring services from the association on the promise of future payment and assessments do not meet the definition of "consumer debt."
+Thus, owners are not acquiring services from the association on the promise of future payment.
+Therefore, assessments do not meet the definition of "consumer debt."